-- complaints against ACT member organisations who, in the course of providing humanitarian and/or development assistance, allegedly fail to apply, enforce, or otherwise implement an ACT Alliance policy;
+- Complaints against ACT member organisations who, in the course of providing humanitarian, development assistance and/or advocacy work, allegedly fail to apply, enforce, or otherwise implement the ACT Code of Good Practice;

 Complaints not addressed by the ACT policy

-- Complaints against a partner organisation of an ACT member who is not receiving funds from an ACT funding mechanism.
+- Complaints against a partner organisation of an ACT member when the partner is not an ACT member and the partner is not receiving funds through an ACT member from an ACT funding mechanism.
 Such complaints must be addressed directly between the partner organisation and the relevant ACT member organisation.
-Any such complaints received by the secretariat will be referred back to the relevant ACT member for action
+Any such complaints received by the secretariat will be referred back to the relevant ACT member for action.

 The ACT secretariat and ACT governance will not respond to the following complaints: